GohVh/3DCNN-SpermMotilityPrediction/readme.md

 # 3D Convolutional Neural Networks for Sperm Motility Prediction
 **This is the official implementation of 3D Convolutional Neural Networks for Sperm Motility Prediction, using stacked dense optical flow frames as input.**

-This work is presented in 2nd International Conference on Intelligent Cybernetics Technology & Applications 2022 (ICICyTA) and published in IEEE Xplore. ([Paper Link](https://ieeexplore.ieee.org/abstract/document/10037950))
+This work is presented in 2nd International Conference on Intelligent Cybernetics Technology & Applications 2022 (ICICyTA) and published in IEEE Xplore.
+<a href="https://ieeexplore.ieee.org/abstract/document/10037950" target="_blank"> ***Link*** </a>

 ## Prepare & Preprocess Dataset
 Refer to the prepare_dataset notebook